cornelRaiu/search-analytics/readme.txt

 Please make sure you use the standard WordPress search functionality.
 In V1.3 there will be some functions added to aid other methods into inserting data in the history tables.

+= The shortcode is not displaying the stats in widgets

+For enabling the shortcodes in widgets you need to add the following code in your child theme's `functions.php` file:

+`add_filter( 'widget_text', 'do_shortcode' );`

 = The history was not deleted when I deactivated the plugin =

 Before uninstalling, you should go to the plugin's settings page and check the "Remove plugin tables on uninstall" setting.
 After doing that, deactivating the plugin should also remove all tables from the database.